happyfish100/FastCFS/README.md

 ## 1. About

 FastCFS is a general distributed file system with strong consistency, high performance, high availability and supporting 10 billion massive files.
-FastCFS can be used as the back-end storage of databases (MySQL, PostgresSQL, Oracle etc.), K8s, KVM, FTP, SMB and NFS.
+FastCFS can be used as the back-end storage of databases (MySQL, PostgreSQL, Oracle etc.), K8s, KVM, FTP, SMB and NFS.

 ### Main Features